-- 1. The spirit of world RoboCup competitions is that any technological and curricular developments should be shared with other participants after the tournament.
-This furthers the mission of RoboCupJunior as an educational initiative. - 2.
-Any developments may be published on the RoboCupJunior website after the event. - 3.
+- 1. The spirit of world RoboCup competitions is that teams should share technological and curricular developments with other participants after the tournament.
+Sharing furthers the mission of RoboCupJunior as an educational initiative. - 2.
+The RoboCupJunior Rescue Committee may publish developments on the RoboCupJunior website after the event. - 3.
 Participants are strongly encouraged to ask questions to their fellow competitors to foster a culture of curiosity and exploration in the fields of science and technology.